-- Students should contact their guidance counselor or teacher at the high school or career center or the Registrar at Central Carolina Technical College to determine whether specific secondary course work is eligible for articulation and to obtain information on requirements and procedures for requesting exemption credit.
+- Students must contact their guidance counselor or teacher at the high school or career center or the Registrar at Central Carolina Technical College to determine whether specific secondary course work is eligible for articulation and to obtain information on requirements and procedures for requesting exemption credit.

 - The high school or career center teacher will determine if the student has mastered the major course competencies and is eligible to take the proficiency test.
-If so, the teacher should complete Section 2 of the Secondary School Articulation Form for each course the student is requesting exemption credit.
+If so, the teacher must complete Section 2 of the Secondary School Articulation Form for each course the student is requesting exemption credit.

-- The high school teacher/official should contact the CCTC program manager (at the email/phone number listed on the Secondary School Articulation Form) to schedule the proficiency test and should submit completed forms to the CCTC program manager/instructor administering the test.
+- The high school teacher/official must contact the CCTC program manager (at the email/phone number listed on the Secondary School Articulation Form) to schedule the proficiency test and should submit completed forms to the CCTC program manager/instructor administering the test.

 - Students must meet all admissions requirements at CCTC and should inform the admissions counselor of pending exemption credit when being admitted to the college.